gitsindonesia/nuxt-starter/README.md

 ### With `nuxi`

-You can also easily create new project from this template using `nuxi`:
+You can also easily create a new project from this template using `nuxi`:

 ```bash
 npx nuxi init -t gh:gitsindonesia/nuxt-starter my-app